Global Solidarity Accounting

 Planning the Transition

-As this new approach to global accounting is researched and refined, it will be necessary to invite many partners to join in its further development to the point where it is ready for initial implementation.
+As this new approach to global accounting is researched and refined, it will be necessary to invite many partners to join in its further development and implementation.
 The relevant parts of the UN system need to see its interest in the context of their own mandates.
 Finally governments will need to be brought on board, since they will be the main implementers and beneficiaries of the new system.
 Only then will it be possible to replace or seriously improve the present systems of national accounts in monetary units with true measures of human and environmental well-being.

 Dr. Arthur Lyon Dahl (http://yabaha.net/dahl/prof_e.htm) is an environmental scientist, President of the International Environment Forum (https://iefworld.org/), on the Advisory Board of the Global Governance Forum (https://globalgovernanceforum.org/), and a retired Deputy Assistant Executive Director of UNEP, with 50 years' experience in international organisations.
 He participated in the 1972 Stockholm Conference on the Human Environment, organised the Secretariat of the Pacific Regional Environment Programme (SPREP), served in the secretariat for the 1992 UN Conference on Environment and Development (Rio Earth Summit), coordinated the UN System-wide Earthwatch, and led the development of indicators of sustainable development.
 His recent work concerns proposals for UN reform, co-authoring the 2020 book "Global Governance and the Emergence of Global Institutions for the 21st Century" (Cambridge University Press) and recently “Towards a Global Environment Agency: Effective Governance for Shared Ecological Risks” for the Climate Governance Commission: https://globalchallenges.org/wp-content/uploads/2021/11/FINAL-%E2%80%93…

-This paper originated as a blog on 7 November 2021 during COP26 (https://iefworld.org/node/1200), and has been revised and extended based on positive feedback on 17 November, 24 November, 17 December, 20 December 2021, 26 January and now 30 April 2022 (https://iefworld.org/ddahl_accounting). ebbf – Ethical Business Building the Future, organized a webinar to present the concept on 8 December (https://www.youtube.com/watch?v=VWUFwHH0uX0), and has set up several working groups to take some of the ideas forward (https://www.ebbf.org/global-systems-accounting).
-Everyone is encouraged to take the concepts expressed here and develop them to contribute constructively to saving the world before it is too late.
+This paper originated as a blog on 7 November 2021 during COP26 (https://iefworld.org/node/1200), and has been revised and extended based on positive feedback on 17 November, 24 November, 17 December, 20 December 2021, 26 January, 30 April and now 22 July 2022 (https://iefworld.org/ddahl_accounting). ebbf – Ethical Business Building the Future, organized a webinar to present the concept on 8 December (https://www.youtube.com/watch?v=VWUFwHH0uX0), and has set up several working groups to take some of the ideas forward (https://www.ebbf.org/global-systems-accounting).
+Everyone is encouraged to take the concepts expressed here and development them to contribute constructively to saving the world before it is too late.